redFrik/udk18-Discrete_Structures/udk171109/README.md

 * save and switch back to unity
 * in the upper left hierachy window, click to select the 'Main Camera'
 * attach the script to the camera by selecting Component / Scripts / Whitney3D
-* create a new sphere by selecting GameObject / 3D Object / Cube. this game object will become our prefab from which the clone will be made
+* create a new cube by selecting GameObject / 3D Object / Cube. this game object will become our prefab from which the clone will be made
 * again select the main camera and in the inspector click on the little circle next to prefab. select the Cube by doubleclicking in the dialog that pops up
-* optionally create a light by selecting GameObject / Light / Directional Light
 * press play and you should see one rotating cube (the clone) around another (the prefab)
-* change the variables

-things to try...
+* change the variables. things to try...
   * try copying the modifications we did in the 2d example above (the two lines that update the x and y positions)
   * try adding more objects and zoom out main camera (z more negative).
   * change clear flags on main camera to 'Depth only' and play with the light
   * add an oscillator for the third dimension by making the lines in the update for loop look like this...

 ```cs
 ct.localPosition= new Vector3(